techno-nerd/ML_101_Course/10 Deep Learning/problem.md

 https://platform.openai.com/docs/models/

-Please post the project you decide to create in the video(link) comments.
+Please post the project you decide to create in the [video](https://youtu.be/szNnPh1sruY) comments.